-One of The Beatles' most controversial - and later sought-after - releases came out in America on this day.
-Yesterday...
-And Today was quickly withdrawn by Capitol Records after an outcry over the infamous 'butcher' photograph that adorned the sleeve.
+Yesterday… And Today, one of The Beatles’ most controversial releases, came out in America on this day.
+The album was quickly withdrawn by Capitol Records after an outcry over the infamous ‘butcher’ photograph that adorned the sleeve.

 The instant controversy over Robert Whitaker’s cover shot led to Capitol withdrawing the release the following day, although complaints about the release were instantly received from record dealers.
 Capitol had printed approximately 750,000 copies of the album, with approximately 10 mono copies pressed for every stereo version.